takaria0/initbinder/boltz_notes.md

 1. **Spec Generation**
    - Creates a workspace subdirectory: `targets/<PDB>/designs/_boltzgen/<run_label>/`.
-   - For each detected arm, writes a BoltzGen design YAML (entities block referencing the prepared PDB, binding site definitions derived from hotspot JSON, metadata describing the arm).
+   - Writes a single BoltzGen design YAML that references the prepared PDB without epitope/binding annotations.
+Any detected prep arms are logged for context but ignored so the requested total designs flow directly into the run.
    - Logs spec paths and hotspot counts, updating job details (`spec_paths`, `spec_outputs`).
 2. **Cluster Sync**
    - Same target and tools rsync steps as RFantibody (ensures remote has the fresh prep data and tools/ scripts).